mysociety/popit-api/README.md

 ### PUT `/api/collectionName/id`

 Replaces the current document with the one provided, if valid.
-Returns `201`.
+Returns the document with status `200`.

 ### DELETE `/api/collectionName/id`